-Publisher, Word, PowerPoint and other non-graphics software will require charges for conversion.
+NOT accepted for printing: Publisher, Word, PowerPoint and other non-graphics software will require charges for converting to usable files.

 Colors: Color images must be saved as CMYK.
 Color conversions from Pantone to CMYK may produce unexpected results.
 There will be a charge for converting RGB images to CMYK (if your file allows it) and we are unable to guarantee color integrity.*

-Color Proofs: Color proofs for high volume jobs can be ordered for an additional charge.
-Changes made after the proof will incur additional re-RIP charges.
+Color Proofs: Color proofs for high variation jobs can be ordered for an additional charge.
+Changes made after the proof will incur additional design charges.
 Email proofs (softproofs) are available upon request; however, Corvallis Custom will not be responsible for color variations between your monitor and the finished job.

 Booklet work: Files must be arranged in printer spreads.